 The benefits of testing and tracking PFAS levels in your blood

 Understanding your current PFAS levels is the first step to doing something about workplace exposure.
 Relentless Health has spent the last several months developing a new, state-of-the-art minimally-invasive PFAS test which you can take at home.
 Our test uses a special microsampling device, which only requires a few drops of blood, and the sample is stable enough that it can simply be mailed back to our lab.
-The test provides a comprehensive report showing your levels of up to 24 different PFAS chemicals that are commonly found in occupational settings, and you can test as often as you need to keep track of your PFAS levels over time in our easy-to-use app.
+The PFAS Core Panel provides a comprehensive report showing your levels for 18 different PFAS chemicals that are commonly found in occupational settings, and you can test as often as you need to keep track of your PFAS levels over time in our easy-to-use app.